SURFnet/eduxchange-eu-tech-docs/index.md

 ## About the enrollment receiver

+- How do I install or the enrollment receiver?
+  - It's advised to use the docker image [as described here](./running.md)
 - Can you tell me more about the communication between the generic part of the enrollment receiver and the custom implementation at the host institution?
   - [Communication dataformat](./dataformat.md)
 - Do you have an example configuration of the enrollment receiver?
   - [example application.yaml for enrollment receiver](./application.yaml)
-- How do I run the enrollment receiver?
-  - It's advised to use the docker image [as described here](./running.md)
 - What is the response from the SIS to the enrollment receiver?
   - After processing the enrollment request in the host institution, and informing the home institution a response is returned to the enrollment receiver.
 The HTTP status code should always be 200, and the response should look like this: